SankThomas/challenges/README.md

 # Frontend web development challenges
-Challenges feature HTML5, CSS3 and JavaScript which can be found on the FrontEnd Mentor website.
+Challenges feature HTML5, CSS3 and JavaScript which can be found on ["https://frontendmentor.io"].

 ## https://frontendchallenges.netlify.app/